Learn about ONTAP Select

 ONTAP Select is a software-only version of ONTAP that you can deploy as a virtual machine on a hypervisor host.
-It complements the suite of mainstream FAS and AFF ONTAP offerings as well as other software-only options such as Cloud Volumes ONTAP.
+It complements the suite of mainstream FAS, AFF, and ASA ONTAP offerings as well as other software-only options such as Cloud Volumes ONTAP.

 Software-defined storage

 The implementation and delivery of IT services through software allows administrators to rapidly provision resources with a speed and agility that was previously not possible.
-As modern data centers move to a software-defined infrastructure (SDI) architecture, the most valuable IT assets can be separated from the underlying physical infrastructure, providing flexibility, scalability, and programmability.
+As modern data centers move to a software-defined infrastructure (SDI) architecture, you can separate the most valuable IT assets from the underlying physical infrastructure, providing flexibility, scalability, and programmability.

 In a commodity world where data is fragmented across silos of direct-attached storage (DAS), data mobility and management have become more complex problems.
 Software-defined storage (SDS) has emerged as an important part of the SDI landscape to address these and other issues.